ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_multiple_authors.md

 #### Adding a new author to your repository

-To grant permission for another author to commit to your repository:

-1. Go to your repository on the mbed website and click the **Repository Administration** link.
+To grant permission for another author to commit to your repository, use the **Repository Administration** link in your repository on the mbed website.

-1. Start typing a username in the **Developers** box to add the user to the list:

 	<span class="images">![](images/privacy_settings.png)<span>Allowing other users to add to your repository</span></span>